Electric-G-Ltd/P100-PowerPlatform-ALM/governance/contributing.md

 All Issues and PRs **must** have exactly **one** label from each of the following categories:

 ### Topic (pick one)

-- Active
+- 1 Topic: Active
-- Research
-- Power Platform ALM
+- 1 Topic: Power Platform ALM
+- 1 Topic: Research

 ### Action (pick one)

-- Raise a PR
-- Raise an Issue
+- 2 Action: Archive
+- 2 Action: Automate
+- 2 Action: Configure
+- 2 Action: Decommission
+- 2 Action: Deploy
+- 2 Action: Document Process
-- Export Solution
+- 2 Action: Export Solution
-- Import Solution
+- 2 Action: Import Solution
-- Package Solution
+- 2 Action: Package Solution
-- Deploy
-- Test
-- Document Process
+- 2 Action: Raise a PR
+- 2 Action: Raise an Issue
-- Refactor
+- 2 Action: Refactor
-- Decommission
-- Configure
-- Sync
+- 2 Action: Sync
-- Archive
-- Automate
+- 2 Action: Test

 ### Artefact (pick one)

+- 3 Artefact: Agent Orchestration Logic
-- Copilot Studio Actions
+- 3 Artefact: Copilot Studio Action
+- 3 Artefact: Custom Connectors
-- Dataverse Tables and Relationships
+- 3 Artefact: Dataverse Tables and Relationships
-- Agent Orchestration Logic
-- Power Automate Flows
+- 3 Artefact: Diagram
+- 3 Artefact: Documentation
-- Environmental Variables
+- 3 Artefact: Environmental Variables
-- Power Platform UI Forms
-- Plug In Assemblies
-- Custom Connectors
-- Web Resources
-- Documentation
-- Diagram
-- JSON Configuration
-- XML Configuration
-- GitHub Actions
+- 3 Artefact: GitHub Action
-- GitHub Flows
+- 3 Artefact: GitHub App
-- GitHub Scripts
+- 3 Artefact: GitHub Flow
-- GitHub App
+- 3 Artefact: GitHub Script
-- Powershell Automation
-- Power Platform Solution
+- 3 Artefact: Json Configuration
+- 3 Artefact: Plug In Assemblies

 **Label Policy:**

 - Apply exactly **one** label from each of Topic, Action, and Artefact to every Issue and PR.
 - Do **not** use more than one label in any category.
 - If a required label does not exist, Copilot/automation will pause and alert @electricgltd to add it before proceeding.